robbintt/flatagents/sdk/python/examples/gepa_self_optimizer/docs/PLAN.md

-# Declarative GEPA Self-Optimizer Plan
+# GEPA Self-Optimizer Plan

 ## Overview

-This project implements the GEPA (Genetic Prompt Algorithm) optimization algorithm using declarative agents.
+This project implements the GEPA (Genetic Prompt Algorithm) optimization algorithm using flatagents.
 The implementation is **paper-compliant**, following Algorithm 1 (Main Loop) and Algorithm 2 (Pareto-Based Candidate Selection) from the GEPA paper.

-Every LLM call is a declarative agent, making the entire system configurable via YAML files.
+Every LLM call is a flatagent, making the entire system configurable via YAML files.

 ## Goal